cmcquillan/quill.codes/content/posts/squeeze-extra-performance-with-string-create/index.md

 #### Performance-Sensitive Concatenation

 The C# Roslyn compiler is very intelligent about optimizing poor concatenations.
-The compiler will tend to convert multiple uses of the plus `+` operator into singular calls to `String.Concat()` and likely has many additional tricks.
-For these reasons, concatenation is generally a fast operation, but it still can be edged out by `String.Create()` for simple scenarios.
+The compiler will tend to convert multiple uses of the plus `+` operator into singular calls to **Concat** and likely has many additional tricks.
+For these reasons, concatenation is generally a fast operation, but it still can be edged out by **Create** for simple scenarios.

-The sample code to demonstrate `String.Create()` concatenation is relatively straightforward.
+The sample code to demonstrate concatenation with the **Create** method is relatively straightforward.

 ```csharp
 public static class ConcatenationStringCreate